civol/HDLRuby/README.md

 end
 ```

 __Note__: the goto statements act globally, i.e., they are independent of the place where they are declared within the state.
-For example for both following statements, the next state will always be `st_a` whatever `cond` maybe:
+For example for both following statements, the next state will always be `st_a` whatever `cond` may be:

 ```ruby
    state(:st_0) do